afalenski/frl-wordpress/_pages/fsk-lab.md

  	<li>Inputs: FSK object</li>
  	<li>Output: RPortObject</li>
 </ul>
-Behaviour.
-Extracts the R workspace out of an FSK object and places it into the output RPortObject.
+Behaviour: Extracts the R workspace out of an FSK object and places it into the output RPortObject.
 If the R workspace is null or non-existent (as when the model has not been run), the generated RPortObject would be null.

 </div>
 </div>